DDriggs00/mavlinkinterface/Documentation/Passive/cameraPhoto.md

 # cameraPhoto( resolution \<optional>, zoom \<optional>, )
 Takes a photo using the camera and returns its path.

-## Arguments
+## Parameters
 resolution (string, optional):
-: Used to reduce the resolution the camera is recording at.
+> Used to reduce the resolution the camera is recording at.
-: Default is 1080p (camera max)
+> Default is 1080p (camera max)

 ## Return Values
 Returns a JSON-formatted string string.